 One of the challenges Pierce has faced since creating Revive is finding the balance between what the customer wants and what he wants.

 “I am creating something that is unique in that they are my designs, and I want to continue to do that,” said Pierce, “but I can’t be self-centered about it, because I want to attract more and more customers as time goes on.”

-Pierce’s goal for his clothing is to get as much exposure as possible, so that he is able to sustain his brand throughout his high school years, and possibly continue through college.
+Pierce’s goal for his clothing store is to find a reputable custom tshirt printing service and to get as much exposure as possible, so that he is able to sustain his brand throughout his high school years, and possibly continue through college.